-Method High-level Skill Skills tested Fail Pass Distinction RPA marks PD marks Business Development Identify and progress leads as required Proactively and consistently strive to identify new candidate and client opportunitie s Unable to show any depth of business acumen Requires support to build new relationships Verbal communication is unclear Demonstrates a sound understanding of commercial priorities Independently seeks and secures new relationships Demonstrates they can communicate clearly Maximises opportunities to identify potential new business Proactively contributes to sales activity outside of own specialism Communication is consistently clear, accurate and effective 12 marks (min 3 marks = pass) Candidate Sourcing Research, identify and attract candidates using all appropriate methods to satisfy job requirement s Write, place and update adverts in line with company procedures Monitor responses/a pplications received and make sure that candidate's applications are processed efficiently Written material fails to meet best practice guidelines Lacks attention to detail Reactive rather than proactive Written material follows best practice guidelines Accurate and detailed Demonstrates proactivity Produces creative and compelling written material Error free work Demonstrates creativity and proactivity Produces creative and compelling written material Produces creative and compelling written and c 22 marks (min 4 marks = pass)
+Method High-level Skill Skills tested Fail Pass Distinction RPA marks PD marks Business Development Identify and progress leads as required Proactively and consistently strive to identify new candidate and client opportunitie s Unable to show any depth of business acumen Requires support to build new relationships Verbal communication is unclear Demonstrates a sound understanding of commercial priorities Independently seeks and secures new relationships Demonstrates they can communicate clearly Maximises opportunities to identify potential new business Proactively contributes to sales activity outside of own specialism Communication is consistently clear, accurate and effective 12 marks (min 3 marks = pass)

+Condidata .
+D . \\/ritto:t: . \\/rittor=ti-l Droduos sessible sessi 1 Candidate Sourcing Research, identify and attract candidates using all appropriate methods to satisfy job requirement s.
+This may include identifying labour market shortages and the demand for those with transferrable skills with the capacity to move from the legacy carbon economy into a green economy job.
+Write, place and update adverts in line with company procedures Monitor responses/a pplications received and make sure that candidate's applications are processed efficiently Written material fails to meet best practice guidelines Lacks attention to detail Reactive rather than proactive Written material follows best practice guidelines Accurate and detailed Demonstrates proactivity Produces creative and compelling written material Error free work Demonstrates creativity and proactivity Produces creative and compelling written material Provided the product of the 22 marks (min 4 marks = pass)

-Candidate Management Qualify, shortlist and present suitable candidates against defined job vacancies Assist in the recruitment and selection processes by effectively liaising with the candidates and internal teams Initiate, manage and develop candidate relationships Seek and provide feedback in a professional manner at all times to candidates Fails to initiate productive relationships Employs ineffective selection criteria Shows inaccurate interpretation of CV content Frequently makes poor decisions Chooses ineffective methods of communication Consistently selects relevant candidates for current vacancies Accurate assessment of candidate relevancy Decisions are thought through, using a range of information or techniques Shows flexibility and uses appropriate communication channels Regular clear written and verbal communication with candidates Builds candidate pools and networks for current and future vacancies Accurate and rapid assessment of candidate skills, knowledge and motivations Decisions are fully evidenced and justified Adapts decision making to each situation.
-Independently chooses the most effective and appropriate communication channel Communication positively influences candidate decision making 12 marks (min 3 marks = pass) Compliance Contribute to the developmen t of a recruitment resourcing plan Provide first line support for all enquiries Provide preemployment and compliance checks in line with company policy and relevant legislation Provide support to ensure that the candidates and clients receive a professional and comprehens ive recruitment service at all times Accurately record candidate and client information Inconsistent adherence to policies and procedures Frequent mistakes in work that requires correction Fails to identify issues as they occur Consistently adheres to policies and procedures Work is largely accurate and meets expectations Highlights issues when they arise and seeks advice Understand and follows policies and procedures to a consistently high level and is able to identify inefficiency and suggest improvements Takes ownership for own work, promotes best practice and proactively offers to coach others Proactively identifies potential issues and takes appropriate action to prevent them happening 22 marks (min 4 marks = pass) 12 marks (min 3 marks = pass)
+Candidate Management shortlist and present suitable candidates against defined job vacancies Assist in the recruitment and selection Fails to initiate productive relationships Employs ineffective selection criteria Shows inaccurate interpretation of CV content Frequently makes poor decisions Chooses ineffective methods of communication Consistently selects relevant candidates for current vacancies Accurate assessment of candidate relevancy Decisions are thought through, using a range of information or techniques Shows flexibility and uses appropriate communication channels Regular clear written and verbal communication with candidates Builds candidate pools and networks for current and future vacancies Accurate and rapid assessment of candidate skills, knowledge and motivations Decisions are fully evidenced and justified Adapts decision making to each situation.
+Independently chooses the most effective and appropriate communication channel Communication 'positively influences candidate decision making 12 marks (min 3 marks = pass) ------------------------- --- -- -- -- ---

+Compliance Contribute to the developmen t of a recruitment resourcing plan Provide first line support for all enquiries Provide preemployment and compliance checks in line with company policy and relevant legislation Provide support to ensure that the candidates and clients receive a professional and comprehens ive recruitment service at all times Accurately record candidate and client information work that requires correction Fails to identify issues as they occur Consistently adheres to policies and procedures Work is largely accurate and meets expectations Highlights issues when they arise and seeks advice Understand and follows policies and procedures to a consistently high level and is able to identify inefficiency and suggest improvements Takes ownership for own work, promotes best practice and proactively offers to coach others Proactively identifies potential issues and takes appropriate action to prevent them happening 22 marks (min 4 marks = pass) 12 marks (min 3 marks = pass) on the recruitment database Utilise database information in line with relevant legislation and best practice Escalate noncompliance where appropriate Meet agreed Key Performanc e Indicators (e.g. interviews arranged, candidates sourced etc)